Attorney Definition: Charlotte Criminal Lawyer to Represent You

 A criminal defense lawyer helps guide you and your case through the process of investigation, the first court appearance, bond hearing, probable cause hearing, initial appearance, arraignment, filing motions, arguing motions, locating and interviewing witnesses, subpoenaing witnesses, and cross-examining the government’s police officers and other fact or expert witnesses.

 That's part of legal representation.
-It also is how legal fees are set by criminal defense lawyers.
+It also is how legal fees are set by criminal defense lawyers in North Carolina and Charlotte NC.
 A lot depends on the type of charges, how serious the case is (felony vs. misdemeanor), and if you have any prior criminal history or convictions.

 Typical attorney fees for criminal defense are FLAT fees, paid in payments, depending again on the severity of the charges, whether it's a felony or misdemeanor, whether jail or prison are options, how far the case goes in the legal system, and how long and how much work your lawyer is to perform.